dfinity/portal/docs/tutorials/hackathon-prep-course/5-integrating-with-tokens.md

 ## Switching between tokens

-To switch between tokens, such as ICP, an ICRC-1 token, or a chain-key token such as ckBTC or ckETH, you can use a tool such as [ICPSwap.](https://app.icpswap.com/swap)
+To switch between tokens, such as ICP, an ICRC-1 token, or a chain-key token such as ckBTC or ckETH, you can use a tool such as [ICPSwap](https://app.icpswap.com/swap), [Sonic](https://www.sonic.ooo/), and [ICLight](https://iclight.io/).

 On ICPSwap, you can connect to the dapp with several different wallet types, such as Internet Identity, NFID, Bitfinity and more: